fchastanet/bash-tools-framework/doc/guides/Options/generateArg.md

 * **--callback \<String\>**

-  (optional) the name of the callback called if the arg is parsed successfully.
+  (0 or several times) the name of the callback called if the arg is parsed successfully.
 The argument value will be passed as parameter (several parameters if type StringArray).

 * **--function-name \<String\>**